Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

       <a>There are three busses associated with the bus model:</a>
       <ul>
         <li>
-          <a>Data bus: moves data between components on the motherboard.
-This bus is bidirectional with respect to the CPU, main memory, and input/output system</a>
+          <a>Data bus: moves data between main memory and registers.
+This bus is bidirectional with respect to the CPU and main memory</a>
         </li>
         <li>
-          <a>Address bus: holds specific addresses from the main memory location and transports those addresses.
-It sends these addresses from the CPU to the memory and to the input/output system.
-The address bus is single-directional for the CPU, main memory, and input/output system</a>
+          <a>Address bus: holds the addresses of the data that the data bus is currently processing.
+The address bus is single-directional for the CPU and for the main memory.
+The address bus passes addresses one way only: from the CPU to main memory</a>
         </li>
         <li>
-          <a>Control bus: carries the necessary control signals, e.g. electricity, pulses, frequencies, etc., between the CPU, main memory, and input/output system.
-The control bus is bidirectional for the CPU, main memory, and input/output system</a>
+          <a>Control bus: carries the necessary control signals, e.g. electricity, pulses, frequencies, etc., which are needed for the CPU to communicate with hardware components of the computer.
+The control bus is bidirectional for the CPU and main memory</a>
         </li>
       </ul>
     </li>
   </ul>
 </ul>

 ## Non-von Nuemann Model
 <ul>